LeisureLink

 Membership options for Auburn residents (must live or work in Auburn)

-Annual registration is required for this free membership, which is available at auburnalabama.org/parks/registration.
+Annual registration is required for this free membership, which is available at auburnal.gov/register.

 Paid Memberships: Includes access to all fitness centers (BCC, FBRC and LWP), indoor walking track (LWP), aquatic facilities (LWP and Samford Pool), free-play basketball (BCC, DRRC, FBRC, LW) and additional amenities at Frank Brown Recreation Center (eSports room, game room and racquetball court).